L-Steinmacher/next-blog/src/_posts/langchain-and-beyond.md

 That's it for now!
 Feel free to leave a comment and try out the translation to see how ChatGPT does against Google's translation!

 [^1]: Results may vary.
 [^2]: Contrary to popular belief, using a feature like this does not actually make you ANY more intelligent.
 Read more, learn, grow.
+I'm adding in this silly option of what a call like this could do, what it should do.